 Cultural Significance and Human Connection

 For Inuit and other Arctic communities, the narwhal is more than a biological species.
 It is woven into stories, songs, and practices that teach respect, patience, and interdependence.
-The whale provides meat, skin, and ivory that sustain families and carry cultural meaning.
+The whale provides meat, skin, and ivory that sustain families and carry cultural meaning That alone is useful..

 Hunting follows strict traditions that make clear sustainability and reverence.
-Every part of the animal is used, reflecting a worldview where humans are participants in a larger ecological system.
-This relationship offers valuable lessons in living within limits and honoring the gifts of the sea But it adds up..
+In real terms, every part of the animal is used, reflecting a worldview where humans are participants in a larger ecological system.
+This relationship offers valuable lessons in living within limits and honoring the gifts of the sea.

 Frequently Asked Questions